What Is a Hard Money Loan?

 How to get a hard money loan

-To get a hard money loan, you’ll first have to find a private investor.
+To get a hard money loan, you’ll typically have to find a private lender, investment group or individual investor.
 Searching online is a great place to start.
-You can also talk to local real estate investors in your area or connect with a local Real Estate Investment Association member to learn more.
+You can also talk to local real estate investors in your area or connect with a local Real Estate Investment Association (REIA) member to learn more.
 If you can’t find anyone local, consider a national lender or an online hard money lender.

-Because hard money lenders don’t approve based on credit, you probably don’t need to worry about having a lower score and can compare as many options as you want.
-Instead, lenders are most concerned about the property that will secure the loan.
+Because hard money lenders don’t approve based on credit, you might not need to worry about having a lower credit score and can compare as many options as you want.
+Instead, lenders are more concerned about the property that will secure the loan.

-To get a loan, you’ll usually need between 30% to 50% cash on hand for a down payment.
+To get a loan, you’ll usually need between 30% and 70% cash on hand for a down payment.
 Most lenders also require a certain amount of cash reserves to cover holding costs, like insurance and taxes.
 If you don’t have enough saved, they may take out some of the loan funds to use for these costs.

-To compare options from different lenders, you’ll need to apply either online or in person.
+To get a loan, you’ll need to apply either online or in person.
 Applications usually involve showing proof of income, describing a detailed exit strategy for how you plan on making a profit and explaining other details of your project.
-Once you’re approved, the lender disburses funds in as little as a week.

 Alternatives to hard money loans